wagtail/wagtail/docs/topics/streamfield.rst

 Migrating RichTextFields to StreamField
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you change an existing RichTextField to a StreamField and create and run migrations as normal, the migration will complete with no errors, since both fields use a text column within the database.
-However, StreamField uses a JSON representation for its data, so the existing text needs to be converted with a data migration in order to become accessible again.
+If you change an existing RichTextField to a StreamField, the database migration will complete with no errors, since both fields use a text column within the database.
+However, StreamField uses a JSON representation for its data, so the existing text requires an extra conversion step in order to become accessible again.
 For this to work, the StreamField needs to include a RichTextBlock as one of the available block types.
-The field can then be converted by creating a new migration (``./manage.py makemigrations --empty myapp``) and editing it as follows (in this example, the 'body' field of the ``demo.BlogPage`` model is being converted to a StreamField with a RichTextBlock named ``rich_text``):
+(When updating the model, don't forget to change ``FieldPanel`` to ``StreamFieldPanel`` too.)
+Create the migration as normal using ``./manage.py makemigrations``, then edit it as follows (in this example, the 'body' field of the ``demo.BlogPage`` model is being converted to a StreamField with a RichTextBlock named ``rich_text``):

 .. code-block:: python